 Wear the most comfortable shoes you own.
 Bring a good-sized rug or walk pads to put down.
 You'll be standing most of the day, and concrete won't do your feet any favors.
 And aesthetically, a rug makes your space feel more inviting.
 Definitely bring a cooler with plenty of water and drinks from home.
 We like to buy food at the show, because the variety and quality there just are too good not to try new things.

-@thebabybirdboutique: Bring lighting since it goes past dark, bring a card reader and get familiar with it beforehand.
-Bring snacks… Lots of snacks!
+@thebabybirdboutique: Bring lighting since it goes past dark.
 Definitely bring a phone charger, can’t make credit card sales if that phone dies.

 @everlastingjoyjewelry: Make sure to pack weights for your tent.
 I know this is listed everywhere, but even when it doesn’t “seem” windy, you will need them.
 We use gallon buckets from Home Depot filled with cement, which works really well and has a handle for easy carrying.
 We have also used sandbags in the past.
 Tablecloths may blow up and displays may tip over, so we have bricks and paper weights on hand.

 We also put our Yeti cooler on a dolly packed with sandwiches, snacks, water and Gatorade.
 I am a snacker, so this is a must in our household.
 In the past, there has been a hospitality room as well the restaurants open along Magnolia, so this is not a necessity but may save you a bit of money.
 I also recommend bringing a sign (people like to know who you are), scissors, tape, clamp lights, extension cord and zip ties.
 If you can offer a bag or something to carry your product in that is also helpful as most people are doing a bit of walking.